jdabank/express-params/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
 1. Install dependencies.
-1. Create and checkout a new branch to work on.
 1. Fulfill the listed requirements.

 ## Instructions